 The guide will meet you outside the shop PAA HJUL at 9 am.
-The shop is located very near by the Stavanger trainstation.
-The walking distance from the harbour where the cruiseships docks, are 10 minutes.
+The shop is located close by the Stavanger train station.
+Walking distance from the harbour where the cruise ships docks, is 10 minutes.

 From Stavanger city center, we follow the same track as the bike tour Three sword.
-When arriving Three sword, Møllebukta bay, we will spend plenty of time walking around taking photos.
-We would recommend to bring some money for snacks and refreshment at Is Paradice.
+When arriving at Three sword, Møllebukta bay, we will spend plenty of time walking around taking photos.
+We would recommend to bring some money for snacks and refreshment at Is Paradis.

 The memorial of the platform Aleksander Kielland and Viste beach

-After visit Three sword, we continue at the same track that we use for the Three sword tour.
-But instead of visit the wall painting at Fluberget, we continue to the Hafrsfjord brigde and from there to the memorial of Aleksander Kielland.
+After visiting Three swords, we continue on the same track as the Three sword tour.
+But instead of visit the wall painting at Fluberget, we continue to the Hafrsfjord bridge and from there to the memorial of Aleksander Kielland.
 By the monument there is fenomenal and great view to the ocean.
 On the horizon we can see the islands Kvitsøy in west and the Karmøy land in the north.

 Alexander L. Kielland was a Norwegian semi-submersible drilling rig that capsized while working in the Ekofisk oil field in March 1980, killing 123 people.
 The capsize was the worst disaster in Norwegian waters since World War II.
 Read more